10 Best Password Managers for Mac in 2024 + Coupons

 1password.com

 1Password provides an excellent balance of security and convenience for Mac users.
-It has industry-leading security features, including 256-bit AES encryption, zero-knowledge architecture, and two-factor authentication (2FA), and its Mac app and Safari browser extension are very easy to navigate and use.
+It has industry-leading features, including 256-bit AES encryption, zero-knowledge architecture, and two-factor authentication (2FA).
+Its Mac app and Safari extension are both easy to use, it supports Touch ID for easy access to your vault, and it syncs across macOS, iOS, Windows, and Android devices — so you can access your credentials no matter what device you’re using.

 During my tests, I found it very simple to use 1Password.
 I could easily import my saved passwords from iCloud Keychain, access all of the provided features, auto-save and auto-fill login credentials, credit cards, and even addresses.
-I could also share credentials with both 1Password users and people who don’t have a 1Password account (most competitors only let you share passwords with other users).
+I could also share credentials with anyone I wanted.
+With iCloud Keychain, you can only share passwords with other Apple users, while if you have a newer Mac with Passwords installed on it, your contacts have to have newer Macs and iPhones too for you to be able to exchange passwords, which is extremely limiting.

 • Vault auditing & breach monitoring (Watchtower).